jinmingteo/labelImg_OBB/annotation_guide/README.md

 #### Saving Issue
 - Under 'View' tab, check that "Auto-Save" mode is on
   - By auto-saving, you will not have to constantly choose the directory to save.

+#### Black / Pixelated Pop-ups
+- This is a known bug that we are looking into.
+  - If you encounter this, please perform the same action again, and it will work.

 #### Hotkeys
 ~~~~~~~